Article written

 As I’m not the biggest drinker of blended malts in the world, I’ve only really had a select few and out of them I only like half a handful.
 To cut a long story short, I thought it was about time I added another expression to my list of blends that have had the pleasure of ending up in my belly.
-As I didn’t really have one in mind when I hit the shops I picked up the first one to tickle my fancy, which just so happened to be Cutty Sark.
+As I didn’t really have one in mind when I hit the shops I picked up the first that appealed to me, which just so happened to be Cutty Sark.

-It may be OK as a mixer, though I doubt it would bring much flavour to whatever you mix it with, but I’d probably steer clear (puntastic) of this one.
+It may be OK as a mixer, though I doubt it would bring much flavor to whatever you mix it with, but I’d probably steer clear (puntastic) of this one.

 Nose: Oak, citrus, morning breath.